 Introduction to Faith Plans

-We've created a beautiful short animation to show what the Faith Plans programme is all about.
+We've created a beautiful short animation to show you what the Faith Plans framework is all about.

 Why is this needed?

 Right now the world is facing unprecedented challenges.
-Climate change, the destruction of the natural environment, the loss of biodiversity threaten all life on earth.
+Climate change, the loss of biodiversity and the destruction of the natural environment threaten all life on earth.
 In addition the impact of the coronavirus pandemic and the resulting global economic downturn have exaccerbated poverty, inequality and suffering across the world.

 What is involved in the Plans?